kamir/ghc/README.md

 How to handle all this metadata of a time dependent multilayer graph?
 Therefore we use the Etosha-Graph-Metastore, which will be released soon.

+<b>Gephi is built on top of the NetBeans Application Framework.
+So the connector was also built as a NetBeans project</b>.